 We report on a new internal scheme to offset emissions from business flights.
 We introduced what we call a Carbon Emissions Reduction Incentive, charging USD15 per tonne of CO2 emitted on flights taken by employees.
 It will generate some USD200 000, which will be used internally for reducing carbon emissions, such as installing solar panels.
 It is a small measure, but it is already contributing towards colleagues further considering the impact of travel and generating ideas about what else we can do to reduce the emissions from our activities.

-See here a brief video interview with our head of Health, Safety and the Environment, Richard Head, where he explains what we are doing to reduce our emissions.
+See here a brief video interview with our former head of Health, Safety and the Environment, Richard Head, where he explains what we are doing to reduce our emissions.